Ohyoukillkenny/riscv-simulator/README.md

 The **CMakeLists.txt** contains instructions for CMake compiler.

+The **assem.txt** file contains the RISC-V assembly code we want to run on our simulated CPU.
+We wrote a simple example in this file.

+The **main.cpp** file contains code for starting the simulation.

+The **translator** directory contains the code of the assembly translator.

 The **cpu** directory contains the code of the CPU.

 The **mem** directory contains the code of the Memory.

 The **test** directory contains the tests we wrote for our simulator, and you get some insight about how the whole simulator works by checking the code in *test-cpu.cpp*.

-The **main.cpp** file contains code for starting the simulation.

-The **exe.txt** file contains the instructions we want to run on our simulated CPU.
-We wrote a simple example in this file.

 ### Compiling